edgelesssys/contrast/docs/docs/known-limitations.md

 ## Runtime Policies

-- **Coverage**: While the enforcement of workload policies generally functions well, [there are scenarios not yet fully covered](https://github.com/microsoft/kata-containers/releases/tag/genpolicy-0.6.2-5).
+- **Coverage**: While the enforcement of workload policies generally functions well, [there are scenarios not yet fully covered](https://github.com/microsoft/kata-containers/releases/tag/3.2.0.azl0.genpolicy).
 It's crucial to review deployments specifically for these edge cases.
 - **Policy Evaluation**: The current policy evaluation mechanism on API requests isn't stateful, which means it can't ensure a prescribed order of events.
-Consequently, there's no guaranteed enforcement that the [initializer](components/index.md#the-initializer) container runs *before* the workload container.
+Consequently, there's no guaranteed enforcement that the [service mesh sidecar](components/service-mesh.md) container runs *before* the workload container.
 This order is vital for ensuring that all traffic between pods is securely encapsulated within TLS connections.
 TODO: Consequences

 ## Tooling Integration